Director: Wilfred Jackson & Ben Sharpsteen

-In contrast to Disney’s earlier propaganda films for the Canadian government, this film uses entirely new animation.
-We see Donald listening to a slightly anthropomorphized radio.
+In contrast to Disney’s earlier propaganda films for the Canadian government, this film uses entirely new animation, directed by Wilfred Jackson, and produced in the ridiculously short time period of a single month.
+We watch Donald listening to a slightly anthropomorphized radio.
 The radio asks Donald if he wants to do his part for the country and Donald is growing more and more enthusiastic, until the radio reveals he has to pay his income tax.
 The radio has to persuade Donald once again, who grows enthusiastic again to the strong slogan ‘Taxes to beat the axis’ (with the axis referring to the Axis powers: Germany, Italy and Japan).

 When he comes to the propagandist climax, the sentence “to beat to earth the evil destroyer of freedom and piece”, we watch a horrifying towering monster-like machine depicting the Nazi aggressor.
 This mechanical monster is defeated and makes place for a patriotic end shot with clouds resembling the American flag, tanks and guns rolling and planes flying accompanied by a heroic hymn, while the narrator tells us that “this is our fight”.

 It’s important to note that the film goes at lengths to dehumanize the enemy.
 The average tax payer was not to help to kill people, but to destroy “the enemy”, in this case a vague mechanical monster.
 Succeeding propaganda films often eschewed the idea that making war is killing people, with the propaganda feature ‘Victory through Air Power’ (1943) being the prime example.